netgrif/petriflow/docs/tutorials/roles-basic.md

 ## What you will build

 You will build a process-driven application that contains few basic roles.
-You will find out how simple is to create roles, assign them to tasks in the Application Builder, assign them to users in the Application Engine and work with them once the process instance is created.
+You will find out how simple it is to create roles, assign them to tasks in the Application Builder, assign them to users in the Application Engine and work with them once the process instance is created.

 ## What you will need